MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/11-functions-create-vscode-http.md

 1. In the command palette, search for and run the command **Azure Functions: Deploy to Function App...**.

+1. Select the subscription you used when creating the resources.

 1. Select the function app you created.
 When prompted about overwriting previous deployments, select **Deploy** to deploy your function code to the new function app resource.

 1. After deployment completes, select **View Output** to view the creation and deployment results, including the Azure resources that you created.
 If you miss the notification, select the bell icon in the lower right corner to see it again.

     ![Screenshot of the View Output button.](./media/11/function-view-output.png)